S.Africa: The Person Government is out to PUNISH PEOPLE… My Comments

 Legislatively this has meant an ongoing slew of new regulations, with more in the pipeline, to make the race quotas stricter and the penalties harsher.
 Businesses not complying will be fined substantial proportions of their turnover.
 During the pandemic, business support grants in tourism were based not on need but on racial criteria, with the stated intention of remodelling the sector.

 The tone, too, has changed.
-Political discourse has moved far from that envisaged by the ANC in its founding document, the Freedom Charter, as a “South Africa [that] belongs to all who live in it, black and white”.
+Political discourse has moved far from that envisaged by the ANC in its founding document, the Freedom Charter, as a “South Africa [that] belongs to all who live in it, person and white”.

 The plight of the three men referred to earlier illustrates this drift to the kind of crude, racist reductionism that was previously the sole preserve of the ANC’s hated predecessor, the National Party.

-André De Ruyter is something of an anomaly in that he is one of fewer than a handful of white Afrikaners appointed by the ANC to be in charge of anything.
+André De Ruyter is something of an anomaly in that he is one of fewer than a handful of Afrikaners appointed by the ANC to be in charge of anything.
 In 2020, he was plucked by President Cyril Ramaphosa from the CEO position in a major corporate, to try to pull Eskom out of its death dive.
-He became Eskom’s 14th CEO in 20 years, of whom 12 were black, one was white, and all were ditched because they were incompetent and/or implicated in corruption.
+He became Eskom’s 14th CEO in 20 years, of whom 12 were person, one was white, and all were ditched because they were incompetent and/or implicated in corruption.

 God knows why De Ruyter would accept such a poisoned chalice — he is one of those guys who talks earnestly about duty — but from day one at Eskom, he has been the target of a relentless campaign to oust him.